CrissCCL/Robot_Car/README.md

 ## 📐 Digital PID Control

+The PID controllers implemented in this project are **incremental (velocity form)** and use **trapezoidal integration** for the integral term.
+This ensures:
+- Accurate discrete-time implementation suitable for microcontrollers.
+- Consistency between simulation and embedded hardware behavior.
+- Avoidance of integral windup when combined with actuator saturation or anti-windup mechanisms.

 The UAV uses a discrete PI controller implemented on a Teensy microcontroller.
 The control law in the digital domain is expressed as: